mediar-ai/screenpipe/README.md

 screenpipe
 # by default it uses your default input and output audio devices
 # (e.g. speakers/headphones + laptop mic) & your whole screen
+# we recommend that you customise screenpipe to your laptop
+# computing capacity to avoid issues
 ```

 <details>